 There are several ways by which a state can exercise jurisdiction:

-- Active personality (i.e. the accused will be prosecuted in the country of the nationality of the offender);
+- Active personality (i.e. the offender may be prosecuted in the country of the nationality of the offender);

-- Passive personality (i.e. the accused will be prosecuted in the country of the nationality of the victim);
+- Passive personality (i.e. the offender may be prosecuted in the country of the nationality of the victim); and

 - Universal jurisdiction (i.e. the state will be able to prosecute regardless of the nationality of the offender, the victim, and where the offence was committed, e.g. torture).

 Generally, an offence will only be triable in the jurisdiction in which the offence takes place, unless there is a specific provision to ground jurisdiction, for instance where specific statutes enable the UK to exercise extra-territorial jurisdiction: